Zwolfter/ShiftCipher/README.md

-# This project contains two programs to fulfill the coding challenge from LightFeather.io
+# This project contains two programs for the coding challenge from LightFeather.io

 ShiftCipher

 Encode and Decode Strings using a Shift Cipher AKA Ceasar Shift.

 RegistrationForm

 Simple Registration form and validation

 Both programs use node.js and were developed using node 12.0.0